Ghosts of Praxis (A Babushka Novella) - Chapter 2 - Hidden Fleece

 Surrounded by the wreckage of her flock, Ika surveys the damage in silence.
 As night falls and strange sounds echo through the dark, a faint signal crackles to life.

-Through sticky fingers, she pushed rough fibers out of her face.
-Daylight revealed the horror.
-Sheep entrails everywhere, wool scattered.
-An intestine hung from the windowsill, swaying gently in the breeze.
-In the corner, she noticed a thin layer of fleece covering the threshing floor, near where she and her mother had once separated the grain from the chaff, the rhythmic motion of their hands now a distant memory.
+Her fingers pushed through the sticky hay, rough fibers dragging across her face.
+Daylight revealed the horror: sheep entrails everywhere, wool scattered.
+An intestine hung from the windowsill, swaying in the breeze.
+In the corner, a thin layer of fleece covered the threshing floor, where she and her mother once separated grain.
+The familiar motion of their hands now felt like a memory, lost to time.

 Slowly, she tried to stand.
 Her hip ached.
 She stumbled, nearly falling back into the carnage.
 Grabbing her shepherd’s crook from the pile of hay, she wrenched herself up, leaning heavily on it.
 Every muscle screamed in protest, but then she was finally on two feet.

 She looked around the interior of the pen—white and black mounds scattered like fallen stones, her flock obliterated.
 This was not what she had in mind for a cull.
-A shame their meat would go to waste, even if she wasn’t one to eat them.
+A shame their meat would go to waste, even if she wasn’t of the mind to eat them.
 This was her livelihood, almost all she had left.

 Ika strained to hear any buzzing but there was none.
 She peeked out the doorframe of the broken stone pen, its roof partially caved in, and the gate blasted off.
 The same stone pen her father’s father’s father had built, the one she and Bare had maintained for her mother before she passed, the one that housed the only children she ever knew.